johnbillion/query-monitor/README.md

 Yes, the [Altis Developer Tools](https://www.altis-dxp.com/resources/developer-docs/dev-tools/) are built on top of Query Monitor.

-### Is Query Monitor available on WordPress.com VIP?
+### Is Query Monitor available on WordPress VIP?

 Yes, but a user needs to be granted the `view_query_monitor` capability to see Query Monitor even if they're an administrator.
-[See the WordPress.com VIP documentation for more details](https://docs.wpvip.com/how-tos/enable-query-monitor/).
+[See the WordPress VIP documentation for more details](https://docs.wpvip.com/how-tos/enable-query-monitor/).

 ### I'm using multiple instances of `wpdb`.
 How do I get my additional instances to show up in Query Monitor?